ss(8) - phpMan

 -e, --extended

-Show detailed socket information
+Show detailed socket information.
+The output format is:

 -m, --memory